ocinpp/data-scientist-blog-post/README.md

-# data-scientist-blog-post
-Data Scientist Blog Post
+# Seattle Airbnb data Analysis

 To run the analysis, clone the repository and open the .pynb Jupyter Notebook file and execute the cells.